Master of Social Sciences in the field of Psychology

 Q4.
 When and how can I apply for this programme?

-Online applications for September intake can be submitted at https://admissions.hku.hk/tpg during the application period from October to December 2024.
-Classes commence in early September 2025.
+Online applications for September intake can be submitted at the TPg Admission website during the application period from late September 2025 to February 2026.
+Classes commence in early September 2026.

 Q5.
 Can I take the MSocSc (Psychology) and another part-time Master programme at HKU at the same time?